library(nlme); library(performance); library(emmeans)

 .

-There are several other options in the nlme machinery (search “cor” for more options and details on the syntax).
+in an R console for more options and details on the syntax

-For examples used in this chapter we will fitting model using mmrm
+For this chapter we will be analyzing using mmrm

 and lme